 For Pharmacy Prior Authorization, call 1-866-885-1406 or fax your completed prior authorization request form to 1-877-234-4274.

 Do certain diagnostic services require authorization?

-Yes, AmeriHealth Caritas North Carolina's radiology benefits vendor, National Imaging Associates, Inc. (NIA), provides utilization management review and authorization for non-emergent, advanced, outpatient imaging procedures, services managed and authorized by NIA include outpatient:
+Yes, AmeriHealth Caritas North Carolina's radiology benefits vendor, National Imaging Associates, Inc. (NIA), provides utilization management review and authorization for non-emergent, advanced and outpatient imaging procedures.
+Services managed and authorized by NIA include outpatient:

 - MUGA scan

 - PET scan

 Do Medicaid or Health Choice patients need a referral?

 No. AmeriHealth Caritas North Carolina does not require referrals.